Sweetening & fructose intolerance

 Those who suffer from intestinal fructose intolerance are often faced with the dilemma: How do I sweeten my food?
 What other sweet sins are possible?
 In the following, we would like to explain a few terms and shed some light on this darkness.
-We want to look at sugar, sugar substitutes and artificial sweeteners in terms of their relevance for fructose intolerance.
+Let’s take a look at sugar, sugar substitutes and artificial sweeteners in terms of their relevance for sweetening with fructose intolerance.
 The list does not claim to be exhaustive!
 At the end you will find a list of tolerated sweeteners for fructose intolerance as well as FAQs on which sugars are tolerated by people with fructose malabsorption.

 Sugar – what is it anyway?